nyanpasu/dotfiles/README.md

-# Files
-##.zshrc
-Breakdown of what it does:
+###.zshrc
 - Assigns modern keyboard keys (HOME/END/PGUP/PGDOWN etc.)
 - Allows you to do bash-like movements (ctrl+<left/right> to move between words)
-- Sets up vim as an editor, so you can ^[ to execute vi-like commands
+- Sets up vim as an editor, so you can ^\[ to execute vi-like commands
 - Enables colours for various coreutils
 - Syntax highlighting
 - Powerline prompt
 - Better auto completion

-##.vimrc
+###.vimrc
 ~~Requires [vundle](www.github.com/gmarik/vundle)~~
-Requires [Plug](https://github.com/junegunn/vim-plug) for plugin management
+Requires [Plug](https://github.com/junegunn/vim-plug) for plugin management Requires compilation flags that make vim suitable for any year after 1990

-##.emacs
-Still pretty vanilla

-##.weechat
+###.weechat
-Assumes you have python+ruby+lua support
+Requires python+ruby+lua support for scripts

-##.config/bspwm
+###.config/tint2
+Current panel
+Doesn't use crappy bitmap fonts
+Warm theme based on the suwako colourscheme I made

+###.config/herbstluftwm
-Tiling window manager I currently use.
-Probably switching soon.
+Current window manager

-##.config/sxhkd
+Still testing and evaluating

+###.config/bspwm
+Last tiling window manager I used.
+Configured to support every useful function out of the box with sxhkd

+###.config/sxhkd
-The hotkey daemon that was pretty much developed alongside bspwm and goes pretty well together.
+The hotkey daemon that was developed alongside bspwm

-##.config/termite/config
+Contains hotkeys when I used bspwm

+###.config/termite/config
-The term emulator I use, contains my colourschemes and old fonts.
+The terminal emulator I use, contains my old colourschemes and fonts.